 If the young throwers are being taught pre-delivery swings they can simply “unmake the sandwich” by swinging the discus back, then swing their arm forward again the “re-make the sandwich”.

 Novice discus throwers, not being confident of their ability to grip the discus without the aid of the bottom supporting hand, tend to rotate the top hand during the forward or backward swings so that the discus becomes vertical.
 This, of course, will not result in the desired flight on release.
 As a reminder to keep the “sandwich” horizontal, tell the throwers that they risk the ingredients of the sandwich falling on the ground if they hold the discus vertically.

-Once taught, the coach or teacher can simply tell the group to “Make a sandwich” as the group prepares to throw.
+Once taught, the coach or teacher can simply tell the group to “Make a sandwich” as a young athlete or a group prepares to throw.

 What analogies do you use?